Principled Deep Neural Network Training through Linear Programming: Introduction

-\emph{Generalization.} Additionally, we establish that the solutions obtained for the ERM problem via our linear programming approach generalize, utilizing techniques from stochastic optimization.
-We also show that using our approach one can obtain a significant improvement on the results of \cite{goel2017reliably} when approximating the \emph{general risk minimization problem}.
+It is important to mention that $\mathcal{L}$ measures certain Lipschitzness in the ERM training problem.
+While not exactly requiring Lipschitz continuity in the same way, Lipschitz constants have been used before for measuring training complexity in \cite{goel2017reliably} and more recently have been shown to be linked to generalization by \cite{gouk2018regularisation}.

-Throughout this work we assume both data and parameters to be well-scaled, which is a common assumption and mainly serves to simplify the representation of our results; the main assumption is the reasonable boundedness, which can be assumed without significant loss of generality as actual computations assume boundedness in any case (see also \cite{liao2018surprising} for arguments advocating the use of normalized coefficients in neural networks).
-More specifically, we assume $\Phi \subseteq [-1,1]^N$ as well as $(x,y) \sim \mathcal D$ satisfies $(x,y) \in [-1,1]^n \times [-1,1]^m$.
-We point out three important features of our results.
-First, we provide a solution method that has provable optimality guarantees for the ERM problem, ensures generalization, and \emph{linear} dependency on the data (in terms of the complexity of the LP) without assuming convexity of the optimization problem.
-To the best of our knowledge, the only result presenting optimality guarantees in a \emph{proper learning}, non-convex setting is that of \cite{arora1611understanding}.
-Second, the linear program that we construct for a given sample size \(D\) is \emph{data-independent} in the sense that it can be written down \emph{before seeing the actual data realization} and as such it encodes reasonable approximations of all possible data sets that can be given as an input to the ERM problem.
-This in particular shows that our linear programs are \emph{not} simply discretizing space: if one considers a discretization of data contained in $[-1,1]^n\times [-1,1]^m$, the total number of possible data sets of size $D$ is exponential in $D$, which makes the linear dependence on $D$ of the size of our LPs a remarkable feature.
-Finally, our approach can be directly extended to handle commonly used regularizers as we show in Appendix~\ref{sec:regERM}; for ease of presentation though we omit regularizers throughout our main discussions.
+We point out three important features of this polyhedral encoding.
+First, it has provable optimality guarantees regarding the ERM problem and a size with \emph{linear} dependency on the sample size without assuming convexity of the optimization problem.
+Second, the polytope encodes reasonable approximations of all possible data sets that can be given as an input to the ERM problem.
+This in particular shows that our construction is \emph{not} simply discretizing space: if one considers a discretization of data contained in $[-1,1]^n\times [-1,1]^m$, the total number of possible data sets of size $D$ is exponential in $D$, which makes the linear dependence on $D$ of the size of our polytope a remarkable feature.
+Finally, our approach can be directly extended to handle commonly used regularizers (\ref{sec:regERM}).
+For ease of presentation though we omit regularizers throughout our main discussions.

+\begin{remark} We remark that our goal is to provide new structural results regarding training problems.
+Converting our approach into a training \emph{algorithm}, while subject of future research, will certainly take considerable efforts.
+Nonetheless, we will rely on known training algorithms with provable guarantees and their running times for providing a notion of how good our results are.
+Note that this is a slightly unfair comparison to us, as training algorithms are not data-independent as our encoding. \end{remark}